-Here are the five important do’s and don’ts in a restaurant business that will make your business a successful venture.
+Here are the five crucial do’s and don’ts in a restaurant business that will make your business a successful venture.
 However, we will begin with the do’s that will help you to plan well in ahead.

 1. Cover the Basics

 Make sure all the basic requirements of a good restaurant business are met.
-This includes good food, hygienic environment and, according to your theme and budget, good ambience.
-Sometimes even the small diners with great food and service flourish while big restaurants with fancy ambience fail to stay in business.
+This includes good food, hygienic environment and, according to your theme and budget, good ambiance.
+Sometimes even the small diners with great food and service flourish while big restaurants with fancy ambiance fail to stay in business.
 It is a good idea to have a checklist that you can refer to every day while running your restaurant.

 2. Train your Staff Well

 Your employees are the ones who are going to carry out the functioning of your restaurant business, so it’s essential that they are well trained and efficient.

 Staff training before the launch of the restaurant is a must.
 A new hire must go through the training before joining the force.
 You must also make sure that your waiters are polite while serving the customers.
 Find out how to increase the Staff Efficiency of your restaurant here.